anthonythanpoovong/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic Tac Toe made from Python that is used to vs an AI
+Tic Tac Toe game using Python and the library Tkinter.
+It's able to be played with 2 users.

-NOT COMPLETED!!
+COMPLETED!!